 A more subtle approach uses radiating elements that are a little longer or shorter than one half wavelength.
 This helps the feeding arrangements, as end feeding a half wave dipole is difficult because of its very high impedance.
 The self reactance of the longer or shorter dipole is then used in the design of the phasing network between the elements to achieve the desired overall phase shift.
-The non-radiating transmission line can then often be replaced by a capacitor or an inductor in series with the residual element reactance, Figs 15.72(a) and (b).
-Again, a transmission line stub can be used to synthesise the required reactance, which may be more convenient or cheaper than a lumped component if significant RF power handling is required, Fig 16.72(c).
+The non-radiating transmission line can then often be replaced by a capacitor or an inductor in series with the residual element reactance, Figs 15.75(a) and (b).
+Again, a transmission line stub can be used to synthesise the required reactance, which may be more convenient or cheaper than a lumped component if significant RF power handling is required, Fig 16.75(c).
 Sometimes a parallel tuned circuit is realised as an inductor resonated by the self-capacitance of the insulator separating the radiating elements, and upon which it is wound.

-A technique devised by Franklin that has been attractive to VHF antenna manufacturers folds parts of the radiating element to provide the phasing section as shown in Fig 16.73(a).
+A technique devised by Franklin that has been attractive to VHF antenna manufacturers folds parts of the radiating element to provide the phasing section as shown in Fig 16.76(a).
 Provided that the folded sections are significantly shorter than the radiating elements, the gain is not significantly degraded, although the whole structure is sensitive to capacitive loading by any housing and insulators required.
-The radiation pattern is frequency sensitive, and the main lobe will squint upwards or downwards as the frequency changes from the nominal.
-Whilst these folded element designs look attractive for home construction, adjustments to optimise both the radiation pattern and input impedance are very difficult without proper measuring facilities.
-Poor gain and broken radiation patterns result if the sections are not properly excited and phased.